DCI/scaladci/README.md

 ####Disclaimer

-- Type macros is still an experimental feature of Scala and is under heavy development (as of January 2013).
+- Type macros are still an experimental feature of Scala
-- Current method resolution during AST transformation is very simple for now and will need to be analyzed and refined according to DCI constraints.
-- _ This is NOT production ready code yet. _
+- This type macro might not cover all uses - please send a note if this is the case!

 #### Resources